andrew-pyle/orange-pi-hadoop-cluster/README.md

 ![Orange Pi One](./images/orange-cover.JPG)

 Let's set up a physical Hadoop 2 cluster with single-board Linux computers!
 I will be using 1 [Raspberry Pi 1 (Model B)](https://www.raspberrypi.org/products/model-b/) and two [Orange Pi One](http://linux-sunxi.org/Orange_Pi_One) boards.
 By the end of this journal, we will have a ethernet connected Hadoop 2 cluster of three single-board computers.
-This will demonstrate a simple implementation of the Hadoop 2 ecosystem.
+This setup will not be powerful enough for production use, but it will demonstrate a simple implementation of the Hadoop 2 ecosystem for learning purposes.

 ##### Materials